 - The client gained expert assistance rolling out Microsoft Teams to their organization and gained a wealth of knowledge and industry experience.

 - Regroove empowered the client with information and allowed them to make decisions based on what mattered to them as an organisation.

 - Trusting a consultant with setting up your Microsoft Teams environment saves you time, both short term and in long term maintenance.

 - Regroove continues to connect on an ongoing basis to highlight new features, impacts and provide direction on what the client should adopt to further enhance their use of Microsoft Teams (e.g. using Microsoft Viva).

 - The client is now able to communicate and collaborate easier than ever, particularly in a hybrid or remote setting.

 The importance of correctly setting up your Microsoft Teams environment cannot be understated.
-Not only is this time saving and offers a wealth of benefits, but in the long term installing correct Microsoft Teams governance can set up a great workplace virtual environment for collaboration.
+Not only does this save time and offer a wealth of benefits but, in the long term, installing correct Microsoft Teams governance can set up a great workplace virtual environment for collaboration.
 Microsoft Teams is an extremely powerful tool, so it is crucial to have an optimal set-up and make high-level Microsoft Teams governance decisions before getting too far down the line.

 Looking for assistance developing a comprehensive Microsoft Teams governance plan?
 Regroove can help!
 Get in touch at regroove.ca to get started with one of our governance specialists.